-- 1. Submit a completed application form and pay the application fee. - 2.
-Submit a current transcript or copy of school records. - 3.
-Submit the original student's passport. - 4.
-Complete all necessary testing. - 5.
-Complete an admissions interview with the grade-level teaching team and/or principal. - 6.
-Upon acceptance, pay the nonrefundable enrollment deposit. - 7.
-Submit a completed Student Medical Report before the student starts school.
+- 1) Submit a completed application form and pay the application fee. - 2) Complete all necessary testing.

+- 3) Submit a current transcript or copy of school records. - 4) Submit the original student's passport. - 5) Complete an admissions interview with the grade-level teaching team and/or principal.
+Disclose and submit any related information related to academic and/or behavioral needs, such as learning plans from the previous school. - 6) Upon acceptance, pay the nonrefundable enrollment deposit. - 7) Submit a completed Medical Report per MOHAP guidelines.